 The two drugs that comprise Taclonex can cause various side effects.

-Common side effects of Betamethasone include irritation, burning, redness, and dry skin.
+Common side effects of betamethasone include irritation and inflammation of the hair follicles.
 These effects are likely to fade as your body becomes accustomed to the medication.

-The risk for serious side effects of Betamethasone or other topical corticosteroids increase with the potency of the drug, prolonged use, use over larger areas of skin, and adding bandages or other covering (occlusion) after applying the medication.
-Like systematic corticosteroids, serious side effects may include weight gain, mood or vision changes, fatigue, puffy face, trouble sleeping, and, in children, slowed growth.
+The risk for serious side effects of betamethasone or other topical corticosteroids increase with the potency of the drug, prolonged use, use over larger areas of skin, and adding bandages or other covering (occlusion) after applying the medication.
+Like systemic corticosteroids, serious side effects may include weight gain, mood or vision changes, fatigue, puffy face, trouble sleeping, and, in children, slowed growth.